 How to Remove Stains from Oriental Rugs

-Removing Spills and Cleaning up Stains from Beautiful Oriental Rugs
+Removing Spills and Cleaning Stains from Beautiful Oriental Rugs

-I know the frustration that comes with something spilling and staining an Oriental rug: my cats, my kids, my guests, and yes even me!
+I know the frustration that comes with something getting spilled and then staining an Oriental rug: my cats, my kids, my guests, and yes even myself have slopped on the oriental rug.

 Because I love my rugs, and because I’m the queen of removing stains, I have found the most effective and gentle cleaning methods.